YubaiTao/ParallelogramDetection/README.md

 # ParallelogramDetection

-A simple implentation of parallegram detection using java.
+A simple implementation of parallelogram detection using java.

 CS6643 Computer Vision @NYU Tandon